• Map

 What you can find here

 Split into seven main topics encompassing the 650 years of university history, you can find topics that include such subjects as the university’s deed of foundation, the 1848 revolution, denazification and open access to the university.
-A total of 40 topics with more than 90 articles containing detailed information offer a comprehensive overview of the history of the University of Vienna.
+A total of 24 topics with more than 41 articles in English containing detailed information offer a comprehensive overview of the history of the University of Vienna.

 Topics overview